patrickhyw/regions/README.md

 ## Future Work

+Studying internal activations over text embeddings:
+ - This project studies text embeddings to avoid issues of layer and token, so a next step is studying internal activations.

 These findings may have implications for linear probing:
  - Since hyperellipsoids outperform hyperspheres, some sort of direction-weighted cosine similarity might be more accurate than standard cosine similarity for probes.
  - The confidence estimate of the shape could be a better metric than cosine similarity as this naturally provides a probabilistic confidence level specific to that concept (the same cosine similarity may imply difference confidence levels for different concepts).